fabianlee/spring-micro-with-actuator/README.md

 insert into products (id,name,count,price) VALUES (4,'LCD Monitor',5,199.00);
 ```

-The system considers a product in low inventory if the number left is less than 3.
-For example, you can see below we start with 3 Coffe Cup, so if even one is purchased,
+The system considers a product in low inventory if there are less than 3 in stock.
+For example, you can see we start with 3 Coffe Cups, so if even one is purchased,
 the system will consider this product in low inventory and send alerts.

+If there are no items left in stock, the custom [ProductHealthIndicator](https://github.com/fabianlee/spring-micro-with-actuator/blob/main/src/main/java/org/fabianlee/springmicrowithactuator/actuator/ProductHealthIndicator.java) will start reporting "DOWN", at http://localhost:8081/actuator/health.
+When deployed in Kubernetes, this will cause the container to be marked unhealthy and restarted.

 ## REST Service